United Airlines - Disabled person's service dog intentionally denied to board through a series of errors and "misunderstandings" by United staff.

 You have a choice in air travel and deserve to be treated much better than my animal and I were.
 Shame on you, United.

-Review about: United Airlines Flight.
+Product or Service Mentioned: United Airlines Flight.

 Monetary Loss: $1200.